rackerlabs/support-how-to/content/rackspace-email/manage-email-administrators-with-the-cloud-office-control-panel.md

     -   **First Name** - Enter the administrator's first name.
     -   **Last Name** - Enter the administrator's last name.
     -   **Username** - Enter a unique name for the account.
 If the username that you enter is used elsewhere on the email hosting system, you are prompted to enter a new username.
-    -   **Email** - Enter the administrator's email address **Note:** We recommend using and email address that is _not_ hosted under the same account.
+    -   **Email** - Enter the administrator's email address.
+        **Note:** We recommend using an email address that is _not_ hosted under the same account.
     -   **Phone Number** Enter a valid phone number for the administrator.
     -   **Type** - Select the level of security for the administrator:
-        - **Super** - Allows full access to the control panel, and includes the ability to create and manage administrator accounts.
+        - **Super** - Allows full access to the control panel and includes the ability to create and manage administrator accounts.
         - **Standard** - Permits the administrator to manage all products and domains under the account while restricting access to account level operations.
-        - **Limited** - Allows access to only the control panel areas that you specify.
+        - **Limited** - Allows access only to the control panel areas that you specify.
 (You can select the specific areas at the bottom of the screen after selecting **Limited**.
 See step 6.)

-5. Select which notifications you want this administrator to recieve.
+5. Select which notifications you want this administrator to receive.

     -   **Billing Information**
     -   **Product and Service Updates**